 Part I: War Story

-He not only recruited men for the war effort, however; he also procured vessels, buying luxury steam yachts from well-heeled Americans and flipping them to the burgeoning Canadian Navy to be converted for military service.
+The Commodore not only recruited men for the war effort, however; he also procured vessels, buying luxury steam yachts from well-heeled Americans and flipping them to the burgeoning Canadian Navy to be converted for military service.
 With the U.S. officially neutral early in the war, extreme measures were sometimes required to secure these yachts.
-In one instance, when a sale had been finalized but the U.S. Government had blocked the exchange last-minute, Jarvis slipped across the border with a ready crew and personally 'liberated' the vessel in the dead of night, navigating her back to Canada himself.
+In one instance, when a sale had been finalized but the U.S. Government blocked the exchange at the last minute, Jarvis slipped across the border with a ready crew and personally 'liberated' the vessel in the dead of night, navigating her back to Canada himself.

 The mission, at first, seemed to go off without a hitch.
 Jarvis successfully conveyed the message to the designated intermediary, one Pheonella Korotherovich (a spy for the Brits herself), without incident.
 Her task was then to deliver the message directly to the Tsar (bypassing his courtiers), as she evidently had access.
 On his way back to England, on a train and pulled into a station, Pheonella passed Jarvis in the train corridor, shooting him a look that said, 'I don't know you.'
 Jarvis played along in a split-second decision, and her assassins were, alas, in tow.
 She was shot and killed seconds later on the train station platform.